 Mash bananas.
 Add chopped raisins, cashews, rice flour, maida and a little sugar.
 Mix.
 Add a little crushed cardamom seeds if desired.
 It should be a pasty consistency.

 Griddle should be at 325 F. Put spoonful of batter on griddle.
 Put a few drops of ghee on top of batter and let it cook until lightly brown on both sides.

 I’d skip the spicy sauce that the chef in the video recommends, if you’re serving this to children!

 This is a good dessert for the Indian Festival of Diwali!

 You can find more Indian recipes at at Vahrehvah.com .

-This artilce was posted on Monday, September 14th, 2009 at 12:10 pm and is filed under Banana Dosai, Countries & Cultures, Desserts, Diwali, India, Mama Lisa, Recipes of the World.
+This article was posted on Monday, September 14th, 2009 at 12:10 pm and is filed under Banana Dosai, Countries & Cultures, Desserts, Diwali, India, Mama Lisa, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.